Unboxed-Software/solana-course/content/token22-in-the-client.md

 ### 5. Fetch legacy and Token22 tokens

-There are two ways in which we can fetch tokens:
-- Fetching associated token accounts by owner
-- Fetching token account owner before fetching tokens

-To fetching associated token accounts by owner, we just need to specify the program ID to differentiate between legacy tokens and Token 2022 tokens.
-Create the function `fetchTokenInfo`.
-This function should take following arguments:
+We can now fetch tokens using the owner's public key and the program ID.
+Create the function `fetchTokenInfo` inside of `fetch-token-info.ts` with the following arguments:
  - `connection` - the connection object to use
  - `keyPair` - the keypair to find associated token accounts for
  - `programId` - the token program to point to